stgen/stgen-smartapp/README.md

 From there, you can subscribe to events, handle custom HTTP requests, or write any other integrations.

+## Deploying

+This repository uses GitHub Actions to automatically deploy your SmartApp.
+Once your repository is set up, you can deploy by creating a [new release](./releases/new).

 ## Keeping your repository up to date

 This repository is configured to automatically check for updates from the upstream stgen/stgen-smartapp repository and open pull requests to keep you up to date.
 You can also trigger [the workflow](./actions?query=workflow%3A"Check+for+updates+to+stgen%2Fstgen-smartapp") manually.